Staffordshire University Professional Doctorate in Clinical Psychology

 You must provide two supportive references: one academic and one relevant experience.

-The academic referee must be someone who is able to comment on your academic ability.
+The academic referee must be able to comment on your academic ability.
 This person should be from an academic institution at which you have studied and who has direct experience of your academic performance.
 If your most recent academic experience was more than five years prior to application, you may provide an alternative reference.
 However, this person must be appropriately skilled to comment on your ability to manage the academic requirements of Doctoral study (for example, a Consultant Psychologist or Psychiatrist).
-The reason for choosing an alternative referee in this instance must be included on the application form.
+The reason for choosing an alternative referee in this instance must be included in the Personal Statements section of your application.

 The experience referee must have direct experience of and be able to comment on your performance in a relevant clinical (or research if appropriate) context.
 This reference must be from your most recent experience or current employer.
-If this is not possible, you must include the reason for this on your application form.
+If this is not possible, you must include the reason for this in the Personal Statements section of your application.

 Any application received not conforming to this guidance will not be considered further.
 References will be checked as part of our screening process.

-Following screening, successful applicants will be invited to, or placed on a reserve list for, the second (interview) stage of our selection process (week commencing 18 May 2020), subject to satisfactory references.
+Following screening, successful applicants will be invited to, or placed on a reserve list for, the second (interview) stage of our selection process (week commencing 24 May 2021), subject to satisfactory references.
 There are currently two interviews that candidates are required to participate in: a panel interview and a values-based role-play interview.
 We do not provide individual feedback for those not invited for interview.
-You will be required to provide at interview both proof of identity (passport or photo driving licence) and proof of eligibility to work in the UK without a work permit.
+You will be required to provide both proof of identity (passport or photo driving licence) and eligibility to work in the UK without a work permit at interview.
 No other form of evidence will be accepted.
-Following this stage, offers will be made to the most suitable candidates, subject to satisfactory Occupational Health screening and Disclosure and Barring Service (DBS) checks.
+Following this stage, offers will be made to the most suitable candidates, subject to satisfactory Occupational Health screening and Disclosure & Barring Service (DBS) checks.